samagashreyas/Algos-cplxs-pers-modules/README.md

 `main.py` contains an example for a persistent sheaf over a simplicial complex (Example 24 in the paper).

 `main_graph.py` contains an example which has a persistent sheaf over a graph and computes the persistent sheaf cohomology.
-It also contains a way to generate filtration matrices.
+It also contains a way to generate a persistent sheaf.

 ## Dependencies